Should I respond to my ex’s text/email is a question almost everyone trying to get back their ex asks him/herself at least once.

 It’s especially important to respond promptly when your ex sends an emotional bid for connection.
 They’re reaching out or sharing something that’s important to them with the hope that it will be received, understood, acknowledged and/or valued.
 And because emotions and feelings are involved (and we all know how fleeting they are), it means that the window to respond/emotionally connect is limited.

-Promptly responding to an emotional bid for connection is one way of telling your ex he/she is valued, his/her time is valued and, his/her participation in keeping the lines of communication open is valued.
+Promptly responding to an emotional bid for connection is one way of telling your ex they are valued, their time is valued and, their participation in keeping the lines of communication open is valued.

 Sometimes, even “sorry I was busy…” can’t get back that momentum once it’s lost.
 You have to start building momentum all over again.